vatatav/roo_code_LLM_universe-python_workspace/documentation/llm_takeover_prompt_WEB.md

 Hello,
+**A Note on Your Access to Files:** All necessary project files from the GitHub repository have been pre-loaded into your context.
+You have full access to their contents.
+Do not attempt to use web-Browse or search tools to access them externally.
+Your knowledge should be based exclusively on this provided snapshot of the project.

 You are to take over an ongoing Python project.
 The project's version-controlled files are provided from its GitHub repository.
 However, critical historical context is stored in files that are not tracked by Git.
 These necessary files have been uploaded for you alongside this prompt.